 Reviews

-review by Princeton students
+Review by Princeton students.

-review by Dragons students
+Review by Dragons students

-review by students
+Review by Dragons students

-8 thoughts on “Reviews
+14 thoughts on “Reviews

 1. My name is Jeffrey Hemming and I am sharing my experience about learning Hindi in Varanasi with Binit Kumar Mishra I have been a teacher and student of languages off and on for the last 40 years.
 My primary area has been Chinese and Japanese.